chenquan-cq/chenquan-cq.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-Quan Chen is the director of Business Intelligence Generation (BIG) Center at Kuaishou Technology, before that, he is a senior staff algorithm engineer at Alibaba Group.
+Quan Chen is the Director of the Business Intelligence Generation (BIG) center at Kuaishou Technology.
+Before that, he was a Senior Staff Algorithm Engineer at Alibaba Group.
-He currently focus on the research and development of AI technologies and their applications in internet advertising, including Ads Agent, AIGC and Large Recomendation Models.
+He currently focuses on the research and development of AI technologies and their applications in internet advertising, including AIGC, Ads Agent, and Large Recommendation Models.
-He have published dozens of top-tier international conference papers and journal articles in his research area, such as ICCV/ECCV/ICML/ICLR/AAAI/ACM MM/EMNLP.
+He has published dozens of top-tier international conference papers and journal articles in his research area, such as ICCV, ECCV, ICML, ICLR, AAAI, ACM MM, and EMNLP.

 He is hiring both full-time employees and interns.
 If interested, please feel free to contact him: chenquan06@kuaishou.com.

 [Google Scholar Profile](https://scholar.google.com/citations?user=jFQSmp8AAAAJ&hl=en)